 Bargaining with Insurgencies in the Shadow of Infighting

 Best, Rebecca H, and Navin A Bapat.
 2018.
-“Bargaining with Insurgencies in the Shadow of Infighting.”
+“Bargaining With Insurgencies in the Shadow of Infighting.”
 Journal of Global Security Studies 3(1): 23-37.

 Abstract